 - ✔ Has the highest performance of all insulation

 - ✔ Provides permanence and will not sag or settle

 - ✔ R-values remain consistent over time

 Batt fiberglass insulation tends to present more difficulties when it comes to the installation process, and its overall functionality.
-This type of insulation is designed from tightly woven glass strands that create a baffle like matrix which assist in slowing down air flow.
+This type of insulation is designed from glass strands that create a baffle like matrix which assists in slowing down air flow.
 Like all insulation variations, the goal is to reduce the transfer of thermal energy from your interior and exterior environments.
-A poly plastic layer is needed to provide an air/vapor barrier; this barrier stops air and moisture from entering one environment to the other (indoors to outdoors / outdoors to indoors).
+A poly plastic layer and sealing is needed to provide an air/vapour barrier; this barrier stops air and moisture from entering one environment to the other (indoors to outdoors / outdoors to indoors).
 Unlike Spray Foam Insulation that acts on its own, fiberglass batt insulation and poly plastic require one another for the system to be effective.

 Batt Insulation is Often Installed in:

 - • Basement or crawlspace ceiling

 Keep in mind that Batts are not a good choice in areas subject to moisture intrusion.

 Unfortunately there are many issues associated with batt insulation – generally due to installers who are rushed or lack the training and quality control required.
 During installation it can become too compressed, or lack compression resulting in gaps.
 This gap formation gets bigger overtime, resulting in even larger voids.
 Prominent gaps means reduced R-values and increased heat loss in your home.